 - Tankless water heaters can save you money on your energy bill in the long run, but they also require a greater initial financial investment upfront.

 Before moving forward and investing in a new water heater, we encourage you to compare your options and consider tankless technology.
-Refer to the yellow Energy Guide stickers on your current water heater and the tankless model you’re considering—this will help you come to a decision regarding which model will suit your needs better.
-Weigh all expense factors, including possibly adding a gas line or electrical circuit, in addition to any environmental concerns you may have.
+Compare the yellow Energy Guide stickers on your current water heater and the tankless model you’re considering—this will help you come to a decision regarding which model will best suit your needs.